Line 2 Bloor–Danforth: Three-stop proposal (2013–2016)

-On September 4, 2013, the province of Ontario announced that it would fund two-thirds of the 6.4 km extension of the Bloor–Danforth line from Kennedy to Scarborough City Centre at Scarborough Centre station.
-The federal government of Canada would fund the remaining one-third.
+On September 4, 2013, the province of Ontario under Premier Kathleen Wynne decided to extend the Bloor–Danforth subway after all and announced that it would fund two-thirds of the 6.4 km extension from Kennedy to Scarborough City Centre at Scarborough Centre station.
+The Government of Canada would fund the remaining one-third.
 Toronto City Council approved the extension by a vote of 24–20 on October 8, 2013.
 The subway route would extend eastward towards McCowan Road, via Eglinton Avenue and Danforth Road, and proceeding north towards the intersection of McCowan Road and Sheppard Avenue, via Scarborough City Centre.
 There would be three new stations at Lawrence Avenue East (serving the Scarborough General Hospital), Scarborough Town Centre and Sheppard Avenue East.
 The city would also raise property taxes annually over the next three years.
 Digging of the extension was expected to begin as early as 2018, with a completion within five years.
+As a result of the extension's approval, the Eglinton Crosstown line would be cut back to Kennedy station as its eastern terminus and renamed Line 5 Eglinton.

 In December 2014, Councillor Glenn De Baeremaeker, one of the city's deputy mayors, proposed a fourth stop along the Scarborough Subway Extension, at Danforth Road and Eglinton Avenue to reduce the station spacing between Kennedy station and the next stop from about 4 km to 2 km.
 At that time, he was told the extra station would add $100 million to $150 million to the cost of the extension.

 However, a subsequent city staff report indicated that the proposed stations at Lawrence Avenue and at Sheppard Avenue had "little development potential" nearby and were too close to planned SmartTrack stations.

 In 2016, when this proposal was abandoned, about five percent of the design was complete, and the cost was estimated at between $4.6 billion and $6.9 billion.